Updated June, 2018

 Are You Transferring Management?

 Anyone driving past the Beckman farm would be impressed.
 A farmer would notice the modern line of equipment and the modern livestock facilities.
-A non-farm would appreciate the picturesque setting, well maintained American foursquare farm house and beautiful mature trees that comprised the grove.
-Noah Beckman had purchased the farm in 1885 and planted the grove the following year.
+A non-farmer would appreciate the picturesque setting, well maintained American foursquare farm house and beautiful mature trees that comprised the grove.
+Noah Beckman had purchased the farm in 1910 and planted the grove the following year.

 Every succeeding generation had added to this home farm and had taken pride in and care of what Noah had begun.
 Roger Beckman, the current owner, was proud of the fact that theirs was a century farm.
 It was deeply satisfying that his son, Ben, had decided to return to the farm to continue the ownership and operation of the Beckman farm.
 Neither of Roger and Cindy’s other two children were interested in farming.
 This, of course simplified the choice of who would operate the farm.